wende60/timeTracker/README.md

 Based on Electron + Webpack + React + Sass + pouchdb.
 Work in progress, not ready yet!

-Wording is in German right now as the date and time formatting, localization is planned...

-UPDATE
+Different date formattings are planned, so far only dd.mm.yyy hh:mm is available...

+UPDATES 2019
-moved to webpack 4
+- moved to webpack 4
+- remove callbacks with async-await
+- Select between english and german

 run
 - npm install to unstall all npm modules